-Standards will be monitored by: ----------- --------- ----------- -----

 looking at pupils work

-subject observations

-pupil discussions

-audit of subjects

-scrutiny of planning

-general curriculum discussions

-Contribution of the Subject to other Areas of the Curriculum

-Art is a subject in its own right and has specific skills and knowledge, which need to be taught and learnt.
-Once learnt, these skills can be applied across the curriculum to support work in other subjects, such as science, math's and DT.

-Resources
+Standards will be monitored by:

-The school has a full range of resources to support the teaching of this subject throughout all year groups.
+Our Lady and St Joseph □ subject observations □ pupil discussions □ audit of subjects □ scrutiny of planning □ general curriculum discussions Contribution of the Subject to other Areas of the Curriculum Design and Technology links with English, ICT, PSHE & Citizenship, and Spiritual, moral, social and cultural development.
+Resources The school has a full range of resources to support the teaching of this subject throughout all year groups.
 Resources are upgraded and replenished when the need arises.
 An annual stock take and audit is undertaken by the subject coordinator in the summer term in preparation for the next academic year.

-Raising Awareness of this Policy

-We will raise awareness of this policy via:

-- School Handbook/Prospectus;

-- School website:

-- Staff Handbook;

-- Meetings with parents such as introductory, transition, parent-teacher consultations and periodic curriculum workshops;

-- School events;

-- Meetings with school personnel;

-- Written communications with home such as weekly newsletters and of end of half term newsletters:

-- Annual report to parents;

-- Headteacher reports to the Governing Body;

-- Information displays in the main school entrance;

-- Text messages

-- Email
+Raising Awareness of this Policy We will raise awareness of this policy via: School Handbook/Prospectus: School website: Staff Handbook: Meetings with parents such as introductory, transition, parent-teacher consultations and periodic curriculum workshops; School events: Meetings with school personnel; Written communications with home such as weekly newsletters and of end of half term newsletters: Annual report to parents; Headteacher reports to the Governing Body; Information displays in the main school entrance; Text messages Email Social media: ☐ Facebook ☐ Twitter ☐ Virtual pin boards ☐ School blog